 Fill the Tank

 A lack of sleep is detrimental to optimum performance.
 A late night can still have effects beyond just the next day.
 Therefore, we recommend getting a full night’s sleep for at least both of the two days immediately preceding the practice test.
-Ideally, the entire week leading up to the test, can be a return to healthy sleep patterns.
+Ideally, the entire week leading up to the test can be an opportunity to practice healthy sleep habits.

 Although we don’t encourage cramming, it can be helpful to review the tutor’s notes the night before the test.
-Additionally, the student can review actual sections from homework or prior practice tests to remind him/herself of how not to get tripped up this time.
-On the morning of the test, read, don’t do, just a few completed problems from each section to further prime your decision making.
+Additionally, the student can review actual sections from homework or prior practice tests to remind themself of how not to get tripped up this time.
+On the morning of the test, read – don’t do – just a few completed problems from each section to further prime your decision making.

 Students should do their best to follow the methods and strategies they have mapped out and practiced with their tutor.
-If you have questions about amending the methods, or don’t understand what your tutor is suggesting, it is best to discuss it beforehand but to do your best to follow the plan during the actual test.
+If you have questions about amending the methods, or don’t understand what your tutor is suggesting, it is best to discuss it beforehand, but do your best to follow the plan during the practice test.
 By following the same plan, you and your tutor will get the most helpful feedback about the test results.